swilliams11/edgemicro-labs/lab0/edge/setup/README.md

 6. The script prompts you to provision the API product, App and developer.
 Type `yes` to deploy these to your Edge organization and environment.
 Follow the command prompts.

-You can now go to the Apigee management UI and see the deployed proxy.
+You can now go to the Apigee management UI and see the deployed proxy, developer, developer app and product.

-Alternatively, you can invoke the proxies from the command line.
-To do so, cd to the `/edgemicro_hello` directory, which contains an `deploy.sh` file.

 ### Ask the community